Scrollnozzle/LudoGame/README.md

 Staus: Work in progress.

-Will be looking to change everything - Folders, UML Diagram, Sequence Diagram and code etc.
+Everything so far have been a "learing" progress.
+Will look to change the entire project and make it look more "professinal" over time - clean code, UML Diagrams etc.